How to Propagate Parallel Peperomia (Peperomia puteolata) - 5 Propagation Methods

 Parallel Peperomia propagation from stem-tip cuttings in soil

-1. Take stem cuttings of about 4-5 in. length from a healthy Peperomia Plant and ensure each cutting has at least 2 sets of leaves.
+1. Take stem cuttings of about 4-5 inches length from a healthy Peperomia Plant and ensure each cutting has at least 2 sets of leaves.
 Strip off the lower leaves.

 2. Place the cuttings in a cool shaded place for 1-3 days for the formation of a protective callus tissue over the cuts to prevent rotting.